amphib24/Mitm-detection/README.md

    - SSL Stripping Identification
    - IOA/IOC Identification
    - Network Traffic Investigation
-   - Threat Anlaysis
+   - Threat Analysis
    - Incident Documentation

 # Executive Summary

-&nbsp;&nbsp;&nbsp; This investigation documents the analysis of a simulated MITM attack on Acme-Coprs corporate LAN as part of TryHackMe's SOC 1 learning path.
-The investigation was conducted using Wireshark for packet analysis , which focused on identifying IOAs, validating malicious traffic paterns, and documenting the evidence found as it correlates to the attack chain.
+&nbsp;&nbsp;&nbsp; This investigation documents the analysis of a simulated MITM attack on Acme-Corps corporate LAN as part of TryHackMe's SOC 1 learning path.
+The investigation was conducted using Wireshark for packet analysis, which focused on identifying IOAs, validating malicious traffic patterns, and documenting the evidence found as it correlates to the attack chain.
 Packet capture analysis revealed a chain attack which involved:
   1) ARP Spoofing
-  2) DNS Spoofin
+  2) DNS Spoofing
   3) SSL Stripping

 The attacker utilized ARP spoofing to establish their position between the client systems and the gateway, then manipulated DNS responses to redirect the victim to a malicious host, and downgraded HTTPS traffic to HTTP traffic, leading to